Shapps says HS2 cannot have ‘open-ended cheque’ as Sunak set to wield axe

 It would be “irresponsible” to keep ploughing money into the HS2 project in the face of rising costs, a Cabinet minister said as Rishi Sunak considered scrapping the route from Birmingham to Manchester.

-A decision on the fate of the leg north from Birmingham is expected within days and former transport secretary Grant Shapps said the scheme risked sucking up money which could be used on other local projects.
+Former transport secretary Grant Shapps said the scheme risked sucking up money which could be used on other local projects as ministers considered the future of the project.

 Mr Shapps said the Government could not write an “open-ended cheque” if costs were “inexorably going higher and higher”.